|Median Rent||Median Sqft|

 U Street apartments and houses can be found in a mix of smaller row homes, large new condos, and lofts.
 The neighborhood’s once bargain row houses have been renovated over the years, and condos here tend to cater to those who can afford to pay a premium to live in the thick of the city.

 Being in an urban center means world-class public transportation right outside your door.
 It’s very convenient, especially for Howard University students.
 U Street Northwest is just a five-minute walk from the Green Metrorail Green Line and the Yellow Metrorail Yellow Line at the U Street Metro Station stop.
 The area is well served by busses 52, 53, 54, 64, 70, and 79 that run through the neighborhood’s main streets of U Street, 7th Street, Rhode Island, and 14th Street.

-U Street is commonly referred to as the most walkable and most bikeable neighborhood in DC.
+U Street is commonly referred to as the most walkable and most bikeable neighborhood in Washington DC.
 You can walk or bike to any of the restaurants, bars, or coffee shops.
 If you choose to drive, beware that U Street parking can be competitive, and some say even aggressive at times.
 Still, there is permitted parking, especially for residents.